 By using a function instead of repeating the same code in several places, we make our code more maintainable.

-We write the code for functions in the verilog module which will make use of the function.
+We write the code for functions in the verilog module which we will use to call the function.

 The code snippet below shows the general syntax for a function in verilog.